CosmicStudioSoftware/OMMBV/README.md

 at an altitude of 550 km and use an OMMBV calculation step size of 5 km.
 The default step size for OMMBV and IGRF is 0.5 km which offers improved performance.

-# Geomagnetic Unit Vectors
-Plasma in the ionosphere is constrained by the geomagnetic field.
-Motion along magnetic field lines is easy while motion across field lines is comparatively hard.
-To understand the motion of ions it is generally best to do so along these directions.

- - Field Aligned: Along the geomagnetic field, pointing generally from south to north at the equator.

- - Zonal: Perpendicular to the field aligned vector and points to a neighboring field line that has no change in apex height at the geomagnetic equator.

- - Meridional: Perpendicular to the zonal and field aligned directions.
-This vector is positive upward and is vertical at the geomagnetic equator.
-To remain perpendicular to the field, the meridional vector has a poleward component when away from the magnetic equator.
-Note that meridional may sometimes be used in other contexts to be north/south.
-Here, the vector is generally up/down.

 # Electric Field and Ion Drift Mapping
 OMMBV provides scalars for mapping ion motions or electric fields